phalcon/documentation/docs/views.md

     You can use `echo` when calling `$view->render()`, which will output the contents of the rendering process on screen.
 This **only works** with [Phalcon\Mvc\View\Simple][mvc-view-simple] and **not** with [Phalcon\Mvc\View][mvc-view].
 Using `echo` with the latter will produce a warning.

 [Phalcon\Mvc\View\Simple][mvc-view-simple] is an alternative component to [Phalcon\Mvc\View][mvc-view].
-It keeps most of the philosophy of [Phalcon\Mvc\View][mvc-view] but lacks of a hierarchy of files which is, in fact, the main feature of its counterpart.
+It keeps most of the philosophy of [Phalcon\Mvc\View][mvc-view] but lacks a hierarchy of files which is, in fact, the main feature of its counterpart.

 This component allows you to have control of when a view is rendered and its location.
-In addition, this component can leverage of view inheritance available in template engines such as [Volt][volt] and others.
+In addition, this component can leverage view inheritance available in template engines such as [Volt][volt] and others.

 The default component must be replaced in the service container: